damap-org/damap-backend/CONTRIBUTING.md

 Once the PR is merged, delete the source branch.

 Generally Pull Request should cover only a specific topic in form of one or a few commits.

+### Commit message
-The commit message should follow common good practices and should be composed of a meaningful subject line with a short description of the changes and an optional body to explain the changes and the reasons behind them.
-A blank line splits the subject line from the body message.
+The commit message should follow the good practices of https://cbea.ms/git-commit/ and consist of a meaningful subject line with a short description of the changes, and an optional body to explain the changes and the reasons for them.
+A blank line separates the subject line from the body.<br>
+For commits, try to avoid redundant commits, and squash  them into the previous commit for the same implementation.
+It makes sense to have different commits if you are working on different aspects.
+For example, commit 1 deals with the implementation, commit 2 adds test cases.
+Each commit should also try to leave the application in a stable state.

+For example: Export: Fix bug where export fails without project end date

 ## Documentation